vestalux/sljekyll/new-suggestions/non-fiction/_posts/2016-03-02-international-womens-day-in-2016.md

 date: 2016-03-02T09:00:11+00:00
 author: emma-raindle
 category: non-fiction
-excerpt: This year's theme for <a href="http://www.internationalwomensday.com/">International Women's Day</a> is <a href="https://twitter.com/hashtag/pledgeforparity">#PledgeForParity</a>, recognising the need to accelerate gender quality across all cultures in education and the workplace.
+excerpt: "This year's theme for International Women's Day is #PledgeForParity, recognising the need to accelerate gender quality across all cultures in education and the workplace."
 breadcrumb: non-fiction
 ---
 ![Girl Up by Laura Bates, I Am Malala by Malala Yousafzai and We should all be feminists by Chimamanda Ngozi Adichie](/images/featured/featured-iwd-2016.jpg)